 From the pen of the World-renowned Author and Lecturer.

-Endorsed by Bible

-Students the world
+Endorsed by Bible Students the world over.

-over.
 Volumes in

-circulation, 7,000,000.

-You cannot afford to

-be without them.
-Can

-be purchased in sets

-or single vols.
-Mailed anywhere for 35c
+Students the world over.
+Volumes in circulation, 7,000,000.
+You cannot afford to be without them.
+Can be purchased in sets or single vols.
+Mailed anywhere for 35c per volume.

-per volume.
 Write for free literature.

-Address BIBLE & TRACT SOCIETY,

-17 Hicks St., Brooklyn, N. Y. World-renowned Au-
+Address BIBLE & TRACT SOCIETY, 17 Hicks St., Brooklyn.
+N. Y.